 An applicant who has received a written notice of denial of certification may apply for certification again at any time with any certifying agent in accordance with 6.2 and 6.6.
-Applicant need to include a copy of the notification of noncompliance or notice of denial and a description of the actions taken.
+Applicant must to include a copy of the notification of noncompliance or notice of denial and a description of the actions taken.

-A certifying agent must treat the application as new application and begin new application process pursuant to 6.3, when received an applicant with the notification of noncompliance or a notice of denial of certification.

-Certifying agent may deny certification when the applicant made a false statement.
+A certifying agent must treat the application as new application and begin new application process pursuant to 6.3, when receiving an application with a notification of noncompliance or a notice of denial of certification.
+Certifying agent may deny certification if an applicant is found to have made a false statement.